koh-gt/ferrite-core/README.md

 ![ferrite-core-main-Banner art 1280-640](https://user-images.githubusercontent.com/101822992/204157973-5025ca19-d12b-4656-9b7a-2f3956b34c9f.png)

 ## Features:
+### Affordable transactions -
+Fees are denominated in fractions of Ferrite, which amounts to a negligible cost.

+### Uncensorable text messaging storage -
+Text inscribed on the blockchain are distributed to every node and stored permanently, allowing for censorship proofing.
+Use [Ferritext](https://github.com/koh-gt/ferritext) OP_RETURN tool to send messages.
+Inscription explorer will be launched soon.

 ### 1 minute block time -
 Transactions are received instantly and can be confirmed within minutes.

-### 1 hour difficulty adjustment time -
+### Dynamic difficulty adjustment (after height 250,000) -
-Difficulty adjusts in 60 blocks, allowing for dynamic difficulty adaptation.
+Difficulty adjusts every block, adapting quickly to difficulty fluctuations.
 > If mining hashrate spikes, difficulty will quickly rise to limit supply.
 > If mining hashrate plummets, difficulty will quickly drop to encourage mining.